-Where to Cut Costs for Your Wedding Budget
+Where to Cut Wedding Costs Without Sacrificing Style

 Trim your guest list, even just a little bit, and save on everything.
-If you invite 100 guests instead of the original 150, and your wedding comes to $100 per person for food and drink, cutting your list from 150 to 100 saves $5,000.
+If you invite 100 guests instead of the original 150, and your wedding comes to $100 per person for food and drink, cutting your list by 50 people will save you $5,000.

-The less formal the affair, the more affordable.
-Instead of a sit-down dinner, go for a casual brunch or barbecue.
+The less formal the affair, the more affordable it will be.
+Instead of a sit-down dinner, opt for a casual brunch or barbecue.
 Choose a venue with a low-key vibe, like beach, which lends itself perfectly to a simpler, more relaxed celebration with fewer bells and whistles.

 Choose one fabulous element and keep the rest of your wedding invitation simple.
 Remember, top-quality paper, fancy typography techniques and custom-colored inks increase the price, as do decorative envelope linings and multiple enclosures.
-Use response postcards or make save-the-date cards yourself.
+Use response postcards or DIY your save-the-dates.
 To keep postage costs down, stay away from oversize or overweight styles.

 Wear basic black, nondesigner tuxes or suits.
-Encourage all the groomsmen to rent from the same place—often that means the groom's tux will be free.
-If your wedding is semiformal, wear a nice suit that you already own.
+Encourage everyone to rent from the same place—often that means the groom's tux will be free.
+If your wedding is semiformal or casual, a nice suit you already own will work perfectly.

-Choose a Lincoln over a limousine—it looks just as sleek and will get you from A to B. If you really want the limo, don't stretch it: stick with an average-size car, use it for only the bride and/or wedding couple, leave out the amenities, and have the wedding party carpool.
+Choose a town car over a limousine—it looks just as sleek and will get you from A to B. If you really want the limo, don't stretch it: Stick with an average-size car, and have only one for the to-be-weds.
+Leave out the amenities and have the wedding party carpool.

 Exchange vows in a naturally beautiful place.
-Pick a public park, a flower garden, or an already ornate house of worship so you don't have to spend a dime on decorations.
+Pick a public park, a flower garden or an already ornate house of worship so you don't have to spend a dime on decorations.
 Another great options is to hold your ceremony and reception in one spot—it will cut travel time for vendors you pay by the hour.

 Skip the at-home wedding.
 You may think you'll be saving money by having your wedding chez-vous, but that's not always the case.
-Between tents, chairs, catering and portable bathrooms, home weddings are more stressful and inevitably more costly than a has-everything-you-need reception hall.
+Between tents, chairs, catering and portable bathrooms, home weddings are often more stressful and inevitably more costly than a reception site that has everything you need.

 Reduce the number of overall dinner courses (three incredible courses is far less expensive and arguably more delicious than seven pretty good coureses—quality over quantity here!) and keep your menu simple.
 Stick with the specialties of the season and region.
 Buy your own alcohol.
-Have the caterers bring out the fancy Dom Perignon for the toast, but then switch to a less expensive champagne for the rest of the night—no one will ever see the bottle, or know the difference.
+Have the caterers bring out the fancy Dom Perignon for the toast, but then switch to a more budget-friendly prosecco or sparkling wine for the rest of the night—get all the celebratory fizz at a fraction of the cost.

-Order a small, fabulous cake that's exactly what you want and, in the kitchen, have several sheet cakes of the same flavor cut for your guests.
-Stay away from tiers and (time-consuming) handmade sugar flowers and special molded shapes.
+Order a small, beautiful cake that's exactly what you want and, in the kitchen, have several sheet cakes of the same flavor cut for your guests.
+Stay away from tiers, handmade sugar flowers and special molded shapes.
 Have your caterer decorate each plate with a flavored sauce, instead.
-Forego fondant: Buttercream frosting is tastier and less expensive.
+Forego fondant—buttercream frosting is tastier and less expensive.

-Consider having only the ceremony filmed and skip complicated editing.
+Consider having only the ceremony filmed or skip complicated editing and special effects.
 (But you'll want at least minimal editing done, otherwise you'll end up with four to eight hours of video, some of which isn't so interesting.)
-Whatever you do, don't skip videography altogether—you'll regret it if you do.
+Whatever you do, don't skip videography altogether—you'll regret it.
 Consider this: Wouldn't you love to watch your grandparents' wedding video?
 You'll thank yourselves for hiring a videographer for years to come.

-Hire your photographer for the ceremony plus a limited amount of hours at the reception.
-Keep prints simple, and stay away from special treatments like sepia tones, multiple exposures and split frames, which add to the cost.
+Hire your photographer for the ceremony plus a limited number of hours at the reception.
+Keep prints simple, and stay away from special treatments like sepia tones, multiple exposures and split frames, which add to the bill.
 Select a package carefully—some include parents' albums, but many don't, which means you may pay an additional fee later.

-Get silver or white gold wedding bands now, and upgrade to platinum on an anniversary.
+Choose silver or white gold wedding bands now, then upgrade to platinum on an anniversary.